Frame, Decompose, Verify: Real Engineering with AI Agents

 Level Name What makes it hard What it feels like

-L1 Trivial / mechanical Nothing to figure out — the change is the task “I already know exactly what to type”
+L1 Trivial / mechanical Nothing to figure out: the change is the task “I already know exactly what to type”

 L2 Localized fix One clear cause, contained to a file or two “Once I see it, the fix is obvious”

-L3 Multi-file investigation Must reason across several files, a reference, or a spec before a small change “The patch is tiny; finding it was the work”
+L3 Multi-file investigation Must reason across files, a reference, or a spec before a small change “The patch is tiny; finding it was the work”

 L4 Deep debug / design Hypothesis-driven tracing across subsystems, or a real design decision “I have to form theories and test them”

-The loop every level runs on
+The loop you run at every level

 ┌─ FRAME ───────────────────────────────────────────────┐